Icinga/icinga2/doc/6-distributed-monitoring.md

     [root@icinga2-master1.localdomain /]# systemctl restart icinga2

 As you can see, the CA public and private key are stored in the `/var/lib/icinga2/ca` directory.
-Keep this path secure and include it in your backups.
+Keep this path secure and include it in your [backups](2-getting-started.md#install-backup).

+In case you loose the CA private key you have to generate a new CA for signing new client certificate requests.
+You then have to also re-create new signed certificates for all existing nodes.

-Once the master setup is complete, you can also use this node as primary CSR auto-signing master.
+Once the master setup is complete, you can also use this node as primary [CSR auto-signing](6-distributed-monitoring.md#distributed-monitoring-setup-csr-auto-signing) master.
 The following section will explain how to use the CLI commands in order to fetch their signed certificate from this master node.